Atala Butterfly

 Atala Butterflies rely entirely on the native coontie (Zamia pumila) for their larval food.

 Coonties grow in tropical pine flatwoods and hardwood hammocks.
 For many years, dating back to the native Americans, coonties have been harvested for starch.
-Exploitation of this plant in the late 1800s and overdevelopment of coontie habitat in more recent years reduced the number of coonties to the point where Atala Butterflies were nearly extinct.
+Exploitation of this plant in the late 1800s and overdevelopment in coontie habitat in more recent years reduced the number of coonties to the point where Atala Butterflies were nearly extinct.
 In fact, in 1965, only one colony was known to exist.
 Through diligent efforts of planting coonties and introducing Atala eggs to the plants, new colonies have developed along the east coast of southern Florida.

-Below are photographs of these Atalas.
-The first picture shows the caterpillar with its head facing left.
+The picture at left shows the caterpillar with its head facing left.
 If you look closely, you can see its dark jaws, 3 walking legs, and its bristled prolegs.
 Also note, its head seems to be retractable under some sort of a hood.

 In transporting the caterpillar and chrysalises from Ft.
 Lauderdale to Naples, Tom removed each one from the coonties and placed them into a small plastic box.
 Note the many silk threads that the caterpillars had used to attach themselves to the leaves, and the many discarded heads from the molted caterpillar exoskeletons that were stuck to the chrysalises.